simovilab/databus/HOWTO.md

 ### The Container Does Not Start or Fails During Installation

 - Verify that Docker is running correctly.
-- Ensure that the `.env.local` file is present and properly configured.
+- Ensure that the `.env` file is present and properly configured.
 - If changes are made to the `Dockerfile` or dependencies, run:

 ```bash